 For example:

-• In Niger, during a drought, beneficiary households maintained their level of consumption, unlike non-beneficiaries, who had to reduce it by 24%.
+- In Niger, during a drought, beneficiary households maintained their level of consumption, unlike non-beneficiaries, who had to reduce it by 24%.

 One of the most important programmes implemented by Sahel Alliance members is the SASPP (Sahel Adaptative Social Protection Program), a multi-donor trust fund managed by the World Bank, to which several Sahel Alliance members contribute financially.

-In December 2023, under the German and World Bank presidency of the Sahel Alliance, a coordination group was set up to strengthen members’ understanding, coordination and common approaches to adaptive social protection.
+In December 2023, under the German and World Bank presidency of the Sahel Alliance, a coordination group was created to strengthen members’ understanding, coordination and common approaches to adaptive social protection.
 The aim is to support an increase in the coverage of adaptive social protection in the Sahel, as well as improving the coherence and convergence of programmes linked to ASP.

 Read the position paper from the Temporary Coordination Group on Adaptive Social Protection (ASP) in the Sahel (May 2024)

-Main resources
+Main Resources

 Knowledge-sharing and capacity-building platform open to social protection practitioners, policy-makers and experts, as well as academics and students